-The Spotty Sox Gang - Members Required!
+Join the Spotty Sox Gang!

 Joan Mensor is back again with one of her delightfully dotty nonsense poems, this time inspired by her recent trip to the LAM Centre where she discovered that her and Professor Johnson had something unusual in common!